Christiaanvandertol/SCOPE/docs/mSCOPE.rst

 Brief introduction
 ''''''''''''''''''''
+The original SCOPE model assumes that vegetation canopies are vertically homogeneous and horizontally infinite, as its radiative transfer routines are based on the classical 1-D SAIL model.
+However, in reality, **canopies generally exhibit large vertical heterogeneity of both biophysical and biochemical properties**.
+The development of mSCOPE is to incorporate the vertical variations of vegetation properties.
+Therefore, the model can be considered as a 2-D model since it does not consider the horizontal variations.
+It is noted that mSCOPE works for homogeneous canopies as well by just setting all the layers identical or using one layer.
+The original paper on mSCOPE :cite:`Yang2017`.

 This version of the mSCOPE model (mSCOPE_v1_beta) is based upon the SCOPE model (v1.61).
 It simulates the light interaction and energy balance of vertically heterogeneous canopies. mSCOPE keeps the same model structure and output of SCOPE, but uses a different solution for the radiative transfer of incident and emitted radiation in vegetation canopies.